 One of your unique selling points is your brand expertise.
 What you know about your product range and why you selected it is valuable information and giving it away free builds trust.
 Offering genuine product recommendations, how-to articles or videos, sizing guides and user-generated reviews can help guide the customer towards a sale and supports cross-selling & upselling.

-Stationary retailer Fieldnotes uses product descriptions with a strong brand tone of voice; friendly, colloquial and enthusiastic.
+Stationery retailer Fieldnotes uses product descriptions with a strong brand tone of voice; friendly, colloquial and enthusiastic.
 They also offer a video of this product in action.

 Quality product images are another ecommerce essential.
 If possible, offer more than one image of each product, showing it from different angles or being worn or used, or in a context.